 BGBlitz to play 2-1.
 Astonishingly 8-5 is the best move and not the "natural" 15-13, 8-7.

-Finally the checker got hit in move 15 and no return hit for BGBlitz so GnuBG did win the third match with 15-8 and leads 2-1 now.
-There has been no point for BGBlitz in the last 6 games.
+Finally the checker got hit on move 15.
+There was to be no return hit for BGBlitz and GnuBG won the third match 15-8 and led 2-1.
+BGBlitz hadn’t won a point in the last 6 games.

 Match 4 started with a lucky 4 point win by BGBlitz.
-BGBlitz lead 9-3 and 13-9 but similar to match 2 and 3 GnuBG did make up the leeway and although BGBlitz had several chances to equalize the match, it met uncooperating dice and GnuBG wins the fourth match and the whole event.
+BGBlitz led 9-3 and 13-9 but similar to match 2 and 3 GnuBG did make up the leeway and although BGBlitz had several chances to equalize the match, it didn’t get the right dice and GnuBG won the fourth match and the whole event.

 Congratulations to an excellent program and a worthy winner.